OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/cluster-configuration.md

 But some configurations are more complex than others!

 There's three factors which affect the likelihood of success:
-1. Kubernetes distribution (eg AKS, EKS, GKE ...)
+1. Kubernetes distribution/Manged Service (eg AKS, EKS, GKE ...)
 2. Storage provider type (i.e. the filesystem shared between worker and pods)
 3. The Operating System of the Kubernetes nodes